No batteries, no problem. Solar-powered flashlights are here to save the day.

 Best for charging inside & with the sun

 Thorfire's super bright flashlight is another handy light source for power outages.
-The $17 bright LED flashlight can be charged through hand cranking or direct sunlight.
+The $17 bright LED flashlight can be charged through hand cranking or direct sunlight on the solar panel.
 The LED bulb is very bright, making it a great option for emergency situations.

 Recently, I had to walk through a 3-story garage without power and a phone flashlight.
 I wish I had this on me!
 Be sure to keep a full charge at all times.
 You never know!
 Better to be safe than sorry.